Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 What it looks like: You can't stop replaying the fight.
 Every harsh word, every facial expression, every moment of the argument loops in your mind.
 You're composing better responses, imagining different outcomes, analyzing every detail.

-What's happening: Your brain is in problem-solving mode, trying to make sense of the threat and prepare you for the next encounter.
-The prefrontal cortex is attempting to come back online and process what happened.
+What's happening: You're in problem-solving mode, trying to make sense of what hurt and brace for the next round.
+The clear-headed part of you is trying to come back online and sort through what happened.

 Type 2: The Anxiety Spiral